On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project Relaxations: Introduction

 In Section~\ref{secStabilityClique}, we provide some bounds on the clique and stability numbers of some regular graphs by utilizing algebraic graph theory techniques and the lift-and-project operator $\LS_+$.
 The pursuit of when these bounds are tight leads to the notion of deeply vertex-transitive graphs, which are vertex-transitive graphs with additional symmetries and arise rather naturally from some association schemes.
 One of our main goals in Section~\ref{secStabilityClique} is to introduce our approach in an elementary way and in a well-known setting, where the analysis of a single step of $\LS_+$ hierarchy is relatively simple, and relate our findings to existing results.

 In Section~\ref{secLandP}, we delve into our techniques more deeply and analyze the behaviour of $\LS_+$ hierarchy on a variety of integral packing and covering polyhedra arising from matchings in hypergraphs.
-In the process, we introduce the general association scheme of hypermatchings.
-While the scheme is generally non-commutative, the known properties of some of its commutative subschemes are useful in our proofs in this section.
+In the process, we introduce the hypermatching homogeneous coherent configuration, which is almost an association scheme except it is generally non-commutative.
+Still, the known properties of some of its commutative subschemes are useful in our proofs in this section.

-Finally, in Section~\ref{secHnkl}, we shift our focus from lift-and-project analysis to the aforementioned non-commutative hypermatching scheme.
-We uncover some interesting properties of this scheme, and explore the usefulness of obtaining commutative subschemes from non-commutative schemes via contracting associates.
+Finally, in Section~\ref{secHnkl}, we shift our focus from lift-and-project analysis to the aforementioned hypermatching homogeneous coherent configuration, and discuss some of its interesting properties.
+We also explore the usefulness of obtaining commutative subschemes from non-commutative homogeneous coherent configurations via contracting associates.